boschresearch/blech-doc/website/content/en/blog/articles/module-system/index.md

 ```

 If we package this module together with module `slidingaverage` from above into a box,
-only the signature for `slidingaverage` should be detectable the signatures of internal modules are hidden.
+only the signature for `slidingaverage` should be detectable, the signatures of internal modules are hidden.

 In order to write a non-internal module that imports an `internal module`, the details of those imports must not leak through its interface.
 For example, the following module `ringbufferaverage` implicitly exposes the abstract type `RingBuffer` from the imported internal module `ringbuffer`.